0xfede/fseh/README.md

 # fseh
-A minimal Finite State Event Handler for Javascript
+A minimal Finite State Event Handler for JavaScript